 It’s rare for entrepreneurs to achieve success on their own.
 Often, there’s a team of people involved.
 If you’re an ideas person, for example, you need others to help you turn ideas into saleable products and to ensure that buyers have access to your designs.

 Consider how you’re going to recruit new team members, and how you’ll ensure that you’re hiring the right people.
 Do you want an in-house workforce or are you going to hire freelancers or outsource work?
 If you are keen to hire employees straight away, it’s always beneficial to go through resumes and applications forms and organize interviews.
 You often learn a lot more about a person when you meet them face to face.
-It’s also essential to perform an employment background check and to ask for references.
+It’s also essential to perform an employment background check which you can easily perform at https://crbdirect.org.uk and to ask for references.

 You’ll also need to make sure that you’ve got people there to act as cheerleaders.
 Are your friends and family supportive of your venture?
 Have they got your back?
 Will they be there to guide you through the tough times, and celebrate the good times?